-13.1 The financial statements relating to the Association's affairs shall be audited by such persons as are appointed by the Members at the Annual General Meeting.
-The Committee shall have the power to fill a casual vacancy for the position of auditor provided that the auditor so appointed shall only hold office until the Annual General Meeting next following such appointment but shall be eligible for reappointment at the Annual General Meeting.
+13.1 The Committee shall arrange for the financial statements relating to the Association's affairs for each financial year to be audited by an independent auditor appointed by the Members at the Annual General Meeting.
+The Committee shall have the power to fill a casual vacancy for the position of auditor provided that the auditor so appointed shall hold office until the next Annual General Meeting where such auditor will need to be appointed by the Members to continue in office.

-13.2 The Auditor appointed under Rule 13.1 shall make a report to the Members on the financial statements examined by him laid before the Members at the Annual General Meeting.
+13.2 The Auditor appointed under Rule 13.1 shall make a report to the Members on the financial statements examined by the Auditor laid before the Members at the Annual General Meeting.

-13.3 The report shall state whether in the Auditor's opinion the Association's financial statements have been properly prepared and whether in his opinion a true and fair view is given:-
+13.3 The report shall state whether in the Auditor's opinion the Association's financial statements have been properly prepared and whether in the Auditor's opinion a true and fair view is given:

-(a) in the case of the balance sheet, of the state of the Association's affairs as at the end of its financial year;
+(a) in the case of the statement of financial position, of the state of the Association's affairs as at the end of its financial year; and

-(b) in the case of the income and expenditure account, of the Association's income and expenditure for its financial year.
+(b) in the case of the statement of financial activities, of the Association's income and expenditure for its financial year.

-13.4 It shall be the duty of the Auditor, in preparing his report, to carry out such investigations as will enable him to form an opinion as to the following matters:-
+13.4 It shall be the duty of the Auditor, in preparing the Auditor's report, to carry out such investigations as will enable the Auditor to form an opinion as to the following matters:

 (b) whether the Association's financial statements are in agreement with the accounting records.

-13.5 If the Auditor is of the opinion that proper accounting records have not been kept by the Association or if the financial statements are not in agreement with the accounting records, the Auditor shall state that fact in his report.
+13.5 If the Auditor is of the opinion that proper accounting records have not been kept by the Association, or if the financial statements are not in agreement with the accounting records, the Auditor shall state that fact in their report.

-13.6 The Auditor shall have a right of access at all times to the accounting records of the Association, and shall be entitled to require from the Committee such information and explanations as he thinks necessary for the performance of the duties of the Auditor.
+13.6 The Auditor shall have a right of access at all times to the accounting records of the Association and shall be entitled to require from the Committee such information and explanations as they think necessary for the performance of the duties of the Auditor.

-13.7 If the Auditor fails to obtain all the information and explanations which, to the best of his knowledge and belief, are necessary for the purposes of his audit, he shall state that fact in his report.
+13.7 If the Auditor fails to obtain all the information and explanations which, to the best of the Auditor's knowledge and belief, are necessary for the purposes of the audit, the Auditor shall state that fact in their report.

-13.8 The Auditor shall be entitled to attend the Annual General Meeting of the Association and to receive all notices of, and other communications relating to, the Annual General Meeting which any Member of the Association is entitled to receive, and to be heard at the Annual General Meeting which he attends on any part of the business of the Meeting which concerns him as Auditor.
+13.8 The Auditor shall be entitled to attend the Annual General Meeting of the Association and to receive all notices of, and other communications relating to, the Annual General Meeting which any Member is entitled to receive, and to be heard at the Annual General Meeting which the Auditor attends on any part of the business of the Annual General Meeting which concerns the Auditor.

-The Chairman for the time being of the Association, or failing him the Deputy Chairman or Honorary Treasurer duly authorised by a resolution of the Committee shall represent the Association in the Royal Court of Jersey and other tribunals for the purposes of any transactions in immovable property and for all other purposes in accordance with the provisions of the Law.
+The Chairperson for the time being of the Association, or failing the Chairperson, the Deputy Chairperson or Honorary Treasurer duly authorised by a resolution of the Committee shall represent the Association in the Royal Court of Jersey and other tribunals for the purposes of any transactions in immovable property and for all other purposes in accordance with the provisions of the Law.